Creative in Residence

 Working with the library’s Regional Partnerships team, I devised and delivered boundary-pushing staff development projects to librarians across a region three times the size of France.
 These included Presenterless Workshops and an interactive roleplay session called “Library Island”.

-During my residency, I have supported SLQ project officers to lead the development of Queensland’s Fun Palaces from a small number of sites in 2015 to 55 communities statewide in 2016.
+During my residency, I coached SLQ project officers to lead the development of Queensland’s Fun Palaces from a small number of sites in 2015 to 55 communities statewide in 2016.
 I also devised a game based on the life cycle of the scrub turkey in association with Griffith University, and contributed to signature events including Human Library, the Taste of Belonging banquet, and the library’s collaboration with Etsy markets.

 I represented the library on ABC radio and as a guest speaker at events including RUN Regional Futures, LIBERACT digital symposium, Brisbane Writers Festival, the University of Southern Queensland’s salon series, and the inaugural Lake Mac GLAM conference.
 I also MC’ed the 2016 National Year of Digital Inclusion Forum in Sydney.

 Digital projects included the Queensland Fun Palaces Comic Maker and a staff development initiative which led to the FunFace Lab, swapping visitors’ faces with figures from our digitised heritage collections.
 I took part in our Wikipedia editing sessions, consulted on the development of the State Library’s Ozofarm competition, bringing together agriculture and robotics in rural communities, and also facilitated the Poetic Places partnership between State Library of Queensland and the British Library.